 Strengthen the role of pastoralist women in promoting peaceful co-existence of different land users.

 Recognise the crucial role of pastoralist women in providing highly nutritious food for family and market.

+Ensure full opportunities for pastoralists women regarding access to education, careers and institutions while protecting their contribution to pastoralist communities

 November: Pastoralist Youth